 For example, a larger PSF increases the post-seeing size of galaxies, thereby enhancing blending.
 At the same time, it also tends to reduce the influence of shear, which acts at the pre-seeing stage.
 However, when rescaling the sizes and distances of the primary and secondary galaxies proportionately to the PSF, $R_{\rm blend}$ should remain approximately unchanged.
 Likewise, background noise can influence $R_{\rm blend}$ by affecting the signal-to-noise ratio (S/N) of the primary and secondary galaxies.
 We expect the shear response to remain invariant when both the background noise level and the observed flux associated with a galaxy are scaled by the same factor.

 In order to improve the model’s generalizability across spatial variations within a survey, or even across different surveys, and across different proposed galaxy populations, it is useful to construct the model using such rescaled properties.
-The parameters we use as inputs to the model are thus defined in terms of these normalized quantities, as follows:
+The parameters we use as inputs to the model are thus defined in terms of these normalised quantities, expressed as

-where $r_{\rm PSF}$ is the effective radius of the galaxy in the unit of $\mathrm{arcsec}$. $f$ is the flux and is converted into a magnitude after this scaling.
+where $r_{\rm PSF}$ is the effective radius of the galaxy in unit of $\mathrm{arcsec}$ and $f$ is the flux, which is converted into a magnitude after this scaling.
 Scaled values are denoted with a tilde.
-In Appendix \ref{sec:invariance}, we validate that both $R_{\rm blend}$ and galaxy detection generalize well when using these definitions by comparing model predictions with simulations under varying observing conditions.
-However, we find that detections with very bright nearby neighbours introduce bias and therefore exclude them from the remaining analysis, as detailed in Appendix \ref{sec:invariance}.
+In Appendix \ref{sec:invariance}, we show how we verified that both $R_{\rm blend}$ and galaxy detection can be aptly generalised when using these definitions by comparing model predictions with simulations under varying observing conditions.
+However, we find that detections with very bright nearby neighbours introduce bias and, therefore, we excluded them from the remaining analysis, as detailed in Appendix \ref{sec:invariance}.
 The results in the paper present the pre-scaled values unless otherwise specified.